bekk/bekk-christmas/post/security/zero-trust-for-application-developers.md

 authors:
   - Stian Liknes
 ---

-Zero Trust is a security model where each component has its own perimeter.
-This is different from a traditional security model where all components inside of a given perimeter are regarded as safe or trusted.
-It was introduced as a reaction to the traditional network security model as a measure against lateral movement after a breach.

 In [Zero Trust Networks by Evan Gilman, Doug Barth](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/ch01.html), a Zero Trust network is defined as a network built on five fundamental assertions:

 1. The network is always assumed to be hostile